SpaceShot/aspnet5_setup/README.md

 # aspnet5_setup
-Setup scripts and notes for ASP.NET 5 on different platforms.
+Setup scripts and notes to try out ASP.NET 5 on different platforms.

 __Note: This is a personal project not affiliated with ASP.NET__